-Fiverr is probably one of the most popular places on the web to sell eBooks as well as any digital product or service.
+Fiverr is probably one of the most popular places on the web to sell eBooks and any other forms of digital products or services.
 It’s also one of the oldest platforms, first launched in February 2010.

 The site is a great online outlet to launch your ebook; in fact, I’ve had some good sales by selling my eBooks on Fiverr in the past.
 Here’s an old screenshot I’ve managed to pull out of the old archives.

 Note: I no longer use Fiverr to sell online.

 The only irritating problem I found with Fiverr is that you have to manually email deliver the eBooks yourself each time you make a sale, which sounds absurd, I know.
-However, I do believe this is one tactic the company uses to ensure sellers engage with their customers.
+However, I believe this is one tactic the company uses to ensure sellers engage with their customers.
 Also, I’m not sure if this is still the case in 2023.

 You also have to maintain your profile so that your gigs (listings) don’t become stagnant or deactivated after some time, which means logging in every few weeks.

 The fact that digital products aren’t delivered automatically when someone makes a purchase can be a huge pain as an eBook seller.
 You have to make sure you can log in at all times to deliver digital products timely.

-Price-wise, there are zero fees to actually list your products or services on Fiverr: However, there is a 20% transaction fee; you get to keep the other 80%.
+Price-wise, there are zero fees to list your products or services on Fiverr: However, there is a 20% transaction fee; you get to keep the other 80%.

 If you don’t think that’s too bad, if you are selling a lot of eBooks, then you might want to compare Fiverr with Sellfy or Payhip.